Your definitive guidance and support hub for creating a Groom Speech

 Her Family and Friends

 Part one of the formalities.
 Acknowledge and thank your in-laws for all they have helped you with.
 This could include their support for the relationship, assistance with wedding preparations, or help with everyday life.
 Also - throw in a story about the moment you asked for their daughter's hand in marriage, the time you first met, or another interesting story.
-This will keep your audience's interest at a peak through humour and sincerity.
+This will keep your audience's interest at a peak through humor and sincerity.

 My Family and Friends